Updated February 2019

 - AmazonFresh’s customer service is also helpful when there’s a problem with your order.

 - Amazon doesn’t mark up items the way Instacart does for many stores—in fact, it reduces the prices of many of its items.

 - My favorite thing: I can (usually) order groceries in the evening and have them delivered before 7am the next morning (yeah! you heard me).
 This is perfect for those “oh sh!t” moments when you realize you have no food and nothing to give the kids for breakfast.
 In fact, you can schedule an “unattended” delivery for any time of the day so you don’t have to be there to meet the delivery person.
-With Amazon’s chilled totes and ice packs, your items stay cold for…. a very long time.
+They chill perishables with ice packs and such, so your items stay cold for…. a while.

 Bottom Line: Once again, Amazon has nailed the logistics of grocery delivery.
 With your regular Prime membership, you can get tons of grocery items delivered within 1-2 hours from Prime Now; with the full Fresh membership, you can get just about anything either that afternoon or the next morning.
 Screw ups are rare; in my experience, I don’t have to text back and forth with a shopper for an hour.
-Best of all, there’s almost no waste.
-On the downside, the totes take up a lot of space, so it’s not ideal for people who are space-constrained.
+I don’t love all the bags and packaging, but that seems to come with the territory.

 Google Express offers a huge variety of non-perishable groceries to about 90% of the United States (including recent expansions in western, southern, and midwestern regions).
 This is ideal for people who want dry goods delivered, but prefer to hit a local market for fresh meat and produce.
 If your shopping list happens to be all non-perishable stuff, their service is appealing for a couple of reasons.